sambanova/integrations/lm_eval_harness/README.md

 ## Running the notebook

-1. Copy the notebook `quickstart_eval.ipynb` into the cloned directory
+1. Copy the notebook `quickstart_eval.ipynb` into the cloned directory:
 ```bash
 mv /path/to/quickstart_eval.ipynb lm-eval-harness/
 cd lm-eval-harness